assanbayg/assanbayg/README.md

-- 👋 Hi, I’m a Person
+- 👋 Hi, I’m a Gauhar
 - 👀 I’m interested in Mobile Development and Pokemon
-- 🌱 I’m currently learning Dart/Flutter
+- 🌱 I’m currently learning Dart/Flutter and Python
-- 📫 How to reach me: oblivious_adammyn (inst)
+- 📫 How to reach me: @g_assanbay

 <!---
 assanbayg/assanbayg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.